bashojs/basho/README.md

 ### Lazy evaluation and exit conditions

-You may choose to terminate the pipeline with the -t option when a condition is met.
+You may choose to terminate the pipeline with the 'terminate' option -t when a condition is met.
 Since the pipeline is lazy, further expressions (or bash commands) are not evaluated.

 ```bash
 # Prints 10 and 20.
 The rest are never evaluated.